pmoracho/pmoracho.github.io/_posts/2017/2017-01-20-Clasificador-Bayesiano.md

 indicaremos 1 = Me interesa, 0 = No me interesa.
 Algo así como esto:

 ```
-What's everyone working on this week?,0
-YAPF: A formatter for Python files,0
-Python beginner courses,0
+Data Science in Python: Pandas Cheat Sheet, 1
-Deep Learning for Chess using Theano,1
+Deep Learning for Chess using Theano, 1
+Distributing a script on windows is surprisingly challenging., 0
 ```

 Como pueden apreciar, un feed cuyo titulo diga **"What's everyone working on